nray-scanner/nray/README.md

 Every contribution is welcome and the goal is to make nray an awesome project for users and contributors!

 Your code should pass standard checks performed by go vet and go lint.
-I recommend using Visual Studio Code with its Go support enabled, it is a really good IDE that brings such issues up early.
 Nray is always developed against the latest Go release, so if you are having trouble building nray, check if you have the latest go version installed.

 ## Legal stuff